paulbachan89/mkdocs/docs/HomeLab/Windows_Projects/index.md

 # Welcome to the World of Windows Server

 If you've been a using Windows as your main desktop for a long time you might have at some point come across the term **Windows Server**.
-If you didn't bother looking it up at the time I will tell you now. **Windows Server** is an operation system that is feature rich and is specifically designed to provide servers in networking, storage, authentication and users.
+If you didn't bother looking it up at the time I will tell you now, **Windows Server** is an operation system that is feature rich and is specifically designed to provide servers in networking, storage, authentication and users.

 Windows Server OS plays a crucial role in managing the back-end infrastructure of companies, providing server-based computing solutions for file storage, email services, web hosting, and more.